 The human adult tissues that we used have various degrees of similarity among each other.
 We hypothesized that this is primarily defined by their developmental lineage and that the related MHBs might reveal epigenetic insights relevant to germ-layer specification.
 We searched for MHBs that had differential MHLs among the data sets from the three germ layers [AU: Ok as edited?].
 In total we identified 114 ectoderm-specific MHBs (99 hypermethylated and 15 hypomethylated), 75 endoderm-specific MHBs (58 hypermethylated and 17 hypomethylated) and 31 mesoderm-specific MHBs (9 hypermethylated and 22 hypomethylated) (Supplementary Table 4).
 Cluster analysis based on layer-specific MHBs showed the expected clustering [AU: “aggregation” replaced with “clustering” for clarity ok?] among tissues of the same lineage (Fig. 3b).
 We speculated that some of these MHBs might capture binding events of transcription factors (TFs) specific to the developmental germ layers.
-We observed patterns of TF binding to layer-specific MHBs that overlapped with TF-binding events that were identified from ENCODE TF-binding data26 [AU: Sentence reorganized for clarity.
+We observed patterns of TF binding to layer-specific MHBs that overlapped with ENCODE reported TF-binding events26 [AU: Sentence reorganized for clarity.
 Ok?]
 (Supplementary Fig. 6).
 For layer-specific MHBs with low MHLs, we identified 53 TFs in mesoderm-specific MHBs, 71 TFs in endoderm-specific MHBs and 2 TFs in ectoderm-specific MHBs.
-Gene ontology analysis showed that TFs binding to mesoderm [AU: Mesoderm what (as written, it implies that the TFs bind to the mesoderm)?
+Gene ontology analysis showed that mesoderm-specific TFs binding events [AU: Mesoderm what (as written, it implies that the TFs bind to the mesoderm)?
 Do you mean mesoderm-specific MHBs?
-Please clarify.] have negative-regulator activity, whereas TFs binding to endoderm [AU: What?
+Please clarify.] have negative-regulator activity, whereas endoderm-specific TFs binding events[AU: What?
 Please clarify] have positive-regulator activity (Supplementary Table 5).
 For layer-specific MHBs with a high MHL, we identified 38 TFs in mesoderm-specific MHBs, 102 TFs in endoderm-specific MHB and 145 TFs in ectoderm-specific MHBs.
-Notably, the ectoderm and endoderm [AU: Do you mean “ectoderm and endoderm tissues”?
+Notably, tissues in the ectoderm and endoderm lineage [AU: Do you mean “ectoderm and endoderm tissues”?
 Please clarify.] shared few bounded TFs, whereas mesoderm tissue shared multiple groups of TFs with the ectoderm and endoderm tissues.
-We identified two endoderm-specific high-MHL regions, which are associated with ESRRA (also known as ERR1) and NANOG [AU: Please functionally define ERR1 and NANOG.
+We identified two endoderm-specific high-MHL regions, which are associated with the transcription factors ESRRA (also known as ERR1) and NANOG [AU: Please functionally define ERR1 and NANOG.
 Transcription factors?].
 This is consistent with a previous finding that mouse embryonic stem cells differentiated spontaneously into visceral and parietal endoderm after knocking out Nanog27.
 The low-MHL regions shared by the mesoderm and endoderm might have regulatory functions in the fate commitment toward multiple tissues, whereas the ectoderm-specific high-MHL regions might induce ectoderm development by suppressing the path toward cells of the immune lineage [AU: Sentence edited for clarity.
 Ok?]
 (Supplementary Fig. 6).
 These observations are indicative of two distinctive ‘push’ and ‘pull’ mechanisms in the transition of cell states that have been harnessed for the induction of pluripotency by overexpressing lineage specifiers28.
 [AU: Do you mean “overexpressing lineage-specifying TFs”?
 Please clarify.]

 Methylation-haplotype-based analysis of circulating cfDNA